For Many, Learning To Read Is One of Life’s Biggest Challenges

-Learning to read is a high stakes road that can be fraught with difficulty.
+Learning to read is a high stakes road fraught with difficulty.
 This list of the 10 scariest things about the journey to reading proficiency is a good reminder for parents of the conflicting goals and opinions that need to be managed along the way.

 #1.
-Every Child Has A Different “Ready To Read” Age
+Knowing Your Child’s “Ready To Read” Age

-Forcing a child to read too early could turn them off for life.
+Forcing children to read too early could lead to frustration that turns them off for life.
 Not engaging a willing reader with more and more challenging books may lead to boredom and a lack of engagement in reading.

 So, no pressure.
 You just have to figure out your child’s “ready to read” age… and don’t get it wrong!

-Quite a few skills need to be in place before your child is reading-ready.
+Quite a few skills – notably language skills — need to be in place before your child is reading-ready.
 This includes sound language processing for phonics, attention and the working memory skills needed for reading comprehension.

 Reading also requires a reasonable word vocabulary, not only words, but an understanding of how words are categorized.
 This categorization of words is how language is organized in the brain.
 It requires an ability to observe and think while listening.
 Finally, reading comprehension requires an understanding of grammar and sentence syntax.
 This also requires the ability to listen and observe how sentences are constructed, etc.